• Skip to primary navigation

 I thought oils were unhealthy.
 I follow a low fat high carb McDougall style diet – what about me?

-• Nowhere do I claim that my aquafaba butter is a health food 🙂 I don’t recommend you substituting your morning ginger shot or banana kale blueberry and chia seed smoothie with aquafaba butter.
+• Sorry, this is not for the low fat crowd :/ And nowhere do I claim that my aquafaba butter is a health food 🙂 I don’t recommend you substituting your morning ginger shot or banana kale blueberry and chia seed smoothie with aquafaba butter.
 But if you’re already consuming some kind of vegan butter In think making your own butter with just a few simple ingredients that you yourself can choose the quality of – is a pretty darn good idea 🙂

 Enjoy and thanks for stopping by 🙂